-He’s a ‘tech addict’ who works in Seattle area’s tech industry
+He’s a ‘tech addict’ who works in the tech industry

 A secluded ranch outside Seattle now houses one of the few residential programs in the nation specializing in tech addiction.
 There are also 12-step groups.
 The addiction diagnosis, not officially recognized, is cropping up among tech workers and others.

-BELLEVUE — The young men sit in chairs in a circle in a small meeting room in suburban Seattle and introduce themselves before they speak.
+BELLEVUE, Wash.
+(AP) — The young men sit in chairs in a circle in a small meeting room in suburban Seattle and introduce themselves before they speak.
 It is much like any other 12-step meeting — but with a twist.

 “Hi, my name is,” each begins.
 Then something like, “and I’m an internet and tech addict.”